hollycowart/CSS-intro-with-GitHub/github_basics/README.md

 ##Sign up for GitHub

 So you can play too, you need to get a GitHub account (if you don’t have one yet).
-There should be a “Sign Up” button at the top of this page.
+There should be a “Sign Up” button at the top of this page (if you are not already signed in).

 **Note:** Think about your username before you choose it.
 This is a professional space.
 Your username will be visible to strangers.